-Factors Influencing Adoption of LP Technology
+6.1.
+Factors Influencing Adoption Level and Time to Peak Adoption Level of LP Technology

 The issue of this technology adoption by agricultural producers has not been assed.
 This study has generally focused on the technology adoption processes at the firm level and on identifying the main factors affecting its adoption process.
 The results of the program predicted that 95% of the South and North Al Batinah Communities would adopt the innovations after 16.9 and 14.5 years, respectively (Table 1).